uwescience/HackWeek-Toolkit/docs/ParticipantSelection/ParticipantSelection-intro.md

 into account at this stage in order to mediate effects that may systematically disadvantage some candidates.
-Based on our current knowledge as organizers, there is no single best way to do this: while there are well-documented effects that indicate that certain candidates may be disadvantaged based on their name alone in hiring contexts (STUDY), some research also shows that committees that are careful about taking systematic effects and biases into account tend to do *worse* when demographic information about the candidates is removed (ALSO STUDY).
+Based on our current knowledge as organizers, there is no single best way to do this: while there are well-documented effects that indicate that certain candidates may be disadvantaged based on their name alone in hiring contexts [Gaddis, 2017](https://sociologicalscience.com/articles-v4-19-469/), some research also shows that committees that are careful about taking systematic effects and biases into account tend to do *worse* when demographic information about the candidates is removed [Behaghel et al., 2014](https://sociologicalscience.com/articles-v4-19-469/).

 Once all applications have been rated, the members of the organizing committee might then take the ratings and carefully examine them for biases.
 For example, one may look at interrate reliability